risor-io/risor/README.md

 ## Dependencies and Build Options

-Risor is designed to have zero external dependencies in its core libraries.
+Risor is designed to have minimal external dependencies in its core libraries.
-Although, strictly speaking, the core does have one external dependency on `github.com/stretchr/testify` for unit tests only.

 You can choose to opt into various add-on modules if they are of value in your application.
 The modules are present in this same Git repository, but must be installed with `go get` as separate dependencies: